-- Connect connection X1 with the Y-connection cable; connect the short end to the power supply or configuration software interface and connect the long end to connection X3 on the transmitter. - Connect connection X2 on the receiver with the Y-connection cable; use both ends to connect to BUS IN or BUS OUT on the other network devices.
+- Connect connection X1 with the Y-connection cable; connect the short end to the power supply or configuration software interface and connect the long end to connection X3 on the transmitter. - Solution Connection X2 on the receiver with the Y-connection cable; use both ends to connect to BUS IN or BUS OUT on the other network devices.

-- 2 Transmitter (T) - 3 Y-fieldbus cable (M12 plug/socket, 5-pin) - 4 Y-fieldbus cable and synchronization cable (M12 socket/plug, 8-pin/5-pin)
+- 1 Receiver (R) - 2 Transmitter (T) - 3 Y-fieldbus cable (M12 plug/socket, 5-pin) - 4 Y-fieldbus cable and synchronization cable (M12 socket/plug, 8-pin/5-pin)